nallagondu/production_ed/week1/day3.md

 - Completed Day 2 (working Business Idea Generator)
 - Your project deployed to Vercel

+## IMPORTANT Note - added since the videos

+In some situations, if your app takes longer than 60 seconds to respond to a request, it's possible that you experience a Timeout error.
+You'll see in the browser's Javascript Console that you're getting a 403 error.
+The fix for this is in community_contributions explained in the file jwt_token_60s_fix.md.
+Look out for this 403 timeout after 60 seconds, and if it happens, please see the fix.
+Thanks!

 ## Part 1: User Authentication

 ### Step 1: Create Your Clerk Account